Phentermine: Safe & Effective Weight Loss Pill for More than 65 years!

 Who Can Take Phentermine?

-This medication is the most effective as part of a treatment plan that includes exercise, behavioral changes, and a low-calorie diet.
+Phentermine is a safe and effective weight loss pillas part of a treatment plan that includes exercise, behavioral changes, and a low-calorie diet.
 We recommend it for people with a body mass index ≥ 30 kg/m2 or a body mass index ≥ 27 kg/m2 with medical issues such as diabetes and high cholesterol.

 People with the following medical conditions should NOT take phentermine: